Document: querySelectorAll() method

 const matches = document.querySelectorAll("div.note, div.alert");

-Here, we get a list of <p>
+Here, we get a list of <p> elements whose immediate parent element

-with the class highlighted
+is a <div> with the class highlighted and which are

-located inside a container whose ID is test
+located inside a container whose ID is test.

 js